 The FTZine staff is mindful of the damage done, and those affected by Hurricane Laura, but thankful it was not as destructive in the same areas where Katrina is still not long enough ago.

 Layoff and furlough announcements last month will be a hurdle to economic recovery in the United States.
 American Airlines (AAL) and MGM Resorts (MGM) alone announced they would lay off or furlough more than 40,000 employees in the face of dramatic shifts in customer behavior.
-Public and private colleges and schools also plan to reduce staff, and more bad news is probably on the way from companies where customers are expected to gather together in closed spaces.

 A recent CBP ruling on bonded moves has a direct impact on zones.